dmenne/anomanor/inst/data_store/md/about.md

 *aut, cre, cph, …* see [Library of Congress Code List for Relators](https://www.loc.gov/marc/relators/relaterm.html)

-The code is Open-Source and available on [github](https://github.com/dmenne/anomanor).
+The code is published under MIT license and available on [github](https://github.com/dmenne/anomanor).